martin-ger/esp32_PPPoE_router/README.md

 # ESP32 PPPoE Router

 An ESP32-based NAT WAN router for the **[WT32-ETH01](https://github.com/egnor/wt32-eth01)** board with a wired uplink.
 It can speak PPPoE directly to a WAN/DSL/cable modem, but it also supports DHCP for pure Ethernet uplink.
 Clients connect via WiFi (softAP).
-Includes a full web interface, firewall, DHCP reservations, port forwarding, and PCAP capture.
+Includes a full web interface, firewall, DHCP reservations, port forwarding, WireGuard VPN, and optional PCAP capture.

 ---